sutd-visual-computing-group/google-streetview-gis-stack/README.md

 }
 ```

-The GIS code is written in R and you require `sp`, `sf`, `tidyverse`, `osmdata`, `data.table` and `pryr` R packages.
+The GIS code is written in R and requires `sp`, `sf`, `tidyverse`, `osmdata`, `data.table` and `pryr` R packages.
 The GSV code is written in python and to install the dependencies, simply run `pip install -r src/gsv/requirements.txt` .

 Use the ``src/gis/gis_stack.Rmd`` file to sample points at 1m interval using Open Street Maps library.
 These extracted points will be stored in a csv file.
 In the next step, use these extracted points to query the Google Static StreetView meta-data service (This is a free service) to generate the coverage details using `src/gsv/engine-metadata.py` .
 Do note that Google limits API requests to 50 queries/ second (As of March 2020).
 More information regarding Google Static StreetView API can be found [here](https://developers.google.com/maps/documentation/streetview/overview).
 For further details, please refer to the code as it is clearly documented.